feross/timidity/README.md

 ### `player.duration`

-Returns the duration in seconds of the currently playing MIDI file.
-Note that `duration` will return `0` until the file's metadata is loaded, which normally happens just before the MIDI file starts playing.
+Returns the duration in seconds (`number`) of the currently playing MIDI file.
+Note that `duration` will return `0` until the file is loaded, which normally happens just before the `playing` event.

 ### `player.currentTime`